 - Reviewing policies and procedures to ensure equitable recruitment, training, and retention processes in all areas of our organization;

-- Scrutinizing and reviewing Festival and Season procedures to ensure IBPoC, women, and nonbinary people are being actively engaged, subsidized, supported, and provided equitable opportunity;
+- Reviewing Festival and Season procedures to ensure IBPoC, women, and gender minority people are being actively engaged, subsidized, supported, and provided equitable opportunity;

-- Engaging with and learning from a volunteer inclusion committee made up of representatives from the Deaf, disabled, and Mad communities;
+- Engaging with and learning from representatives with lived experience from the Deaf, disabled, and Mad communities;

-- Expanding on our Volunteer Inclusion Program launched in 2018 to ensure volunteers of all abilities are provided meaningful opportunity to engage with the Festival through the curation of specific volunteer job accommodations;
+- Expanding on our Inclusion Program (launched in 2018) to include a more holistic accessibility approach that ensures fringers – Staff, Artists, Volunteers, and Patrons – of all abilities are provided meaningful opportunity to engage with and enjoy Fringe;

 - Providing two gender inclusive washroom banks in our Studio Theatre and Backstage Theatre spaces;

-- Providing free gender pins at all box office spaces in our building and during Festival;
+- Providing free gender pins at all Box Office spaces in our building and during the Festival;

-- Making Hearing Assist t-coil loop hearing systems available in all ATB Financial Arts Barns theatres;
+- Making Hearing Assist t-coil loop hearing systems available in all Fringe Theatre Arts Barns theatres;

 Continually evolving our Indigenous Theatre Program, including:

-- Honouring and nurturing our relationships with leaders and elders in the Indigenous community;
+- Honouring and nurturing our relationships with Elders, Knowledge Keepers, and Leaders in the Indigenous community;

-- Hosting Indigenous led ceremonies during the opening of Fringe Festival, Chinook Series, and special events; and
+- Hosting Indigenous led ceremonies as part of our Festival and Season; and

-- Bring Indigenous-lead conversation and models for cross-cultural collaboration into the centre of our performing arts and Festival communities, and actively invite all stakeholders to come together to listen and learn;
+- Bringing Indigenous-led conversation and models for cross-cultural collaboration into the centre of our work, and actively inviting all stakeholders to come together to listen and learn.

-Reopening the ATB Financial Arts Barns as a Cultural Community Hub that invites local artists to:
+Maintaining the Fringe Theatre Arts Barns as a Community Hub that invites local Artists to:

-- Get comfy: hop on the wifi, grab a coffee and something to eat, find a comfortable place to sit and work on and upcoming play/song/grant/proposal/pitch etc. until it’s done;
+- Get comfy: hop on the wifi, grab a coffee and something to eat, find a comfortable place to sit and work on any upcoming play/song/grant/proposal/pitch etc. until it’s done;

-- Gather: round up collaborators around a table to jam;
+- Gather: invite collaborators around a table to jam;

 - Host: hold board meetings, planning meetings, or take-over-the-world meetings;

-- Book last minute $7/hour rehearsal space and put ideas on their feet (or wheels or bums or noses or…);
+- Create: book last minute rehearsal space and put ideas on their feet (or wheels or bums or noses or…);

 - Work: get paperwork printed for free;